neoapps-dev/potatoes-backend/README.md

 # Potatoes Backend
 Welcome to Potatoes!

-A very weird proxy and domain system made with Python and Flask!
+A very weird RFP (Reverse Fetch Proxy) and domain system made with Python and Flask!

 You can get a `.potato` domain for free!

 ## Deploying
-Don't trust our official server?
+Don't trust our [official server](https://potatoes-backend.vercel.app/)?
 No worries!

 You can deploy your own server!